UK Student Finance

 Current Year Income Assessment (CYIA)

 If your sponsors’ (usually your parents or partner) income drops by 5% or more, you can request a Current Year Income Assessment.
-This means Student Finance Northern Ireland (SFNI) take estimates of your sponsors’ 2023/24 income into account so you could get more maintenance funding.
-Estimates are finalised in April 2024.
+This means Student Finance Northern Ireland (SFNI) take estimates of your sponsors’ current income into account so you could get more maintenance funding.
+Estimates are finalised in at the end of the tax year.

 Am I eligible?

-If your household income has dropped by 5% since the 2020/21 tax year, you can apply for a CYIA.
+If your household income has dropped by 5% in the current tax year you can apply for a CYIA.
 A drop in household income could occur when a sponsor retires, is made redundant, goes part-time, and so on.
-If you think you’re eligible, you need to be income assessed based on the 2020/21 tax year first.
+If you think you’re eligible, you need to be income assessed based on the previous tax year first.
 You can then ask for a CYIA so SFNI can determine whether there’s been a drop in income.

 How does it work?